SciTools/iris/docs/src/developers_guide/contributing_tests.rst

 Ideally, all code changes should be accompanied by one or more unit tests, and by zero or more integration tests.

-But if in any doubt about what tests to add or how to write them please feel free to submit a pull-request in any state and ask for assistance.

 Code changes should be accompanied by enough unit tests to give a high degree of confidence that the change works as expected.
 In addition, the unit tests can help describe the intent behind a change.